 Born in 1947 in rural South Australia, Philip studied physics at the University of Adelaide, completing a PhD at Flinders University in laser physics in 1972.

-Instead of a career in the sciences, Philip took off for the Northern Territory to work with the Aboriginal land rights activist, Vincent Lingiari and the Gurindji people at Wave Hill.
+Instead of a career in the sciences, Philip went north to the Northern Territory to work with the Aboriginal land rights activist, Vincent Lingiari and the Gurindji people at Wave Hill during the time of the walk-off.

 After the hand-back of land by Prime Minister Gough Whitlam, Philip became a NT Parks & Wildlife ranger.
 A serious accident to his foot saw Philip return to university, graduating from Sydney University Medical School in 1988.